brianeiler/gcp-gke-monitor-test/README.md

 &nbsp;

-# Legal Disclaimer
+# Legal Disclaimer !!!
-This test application is provided as-is without warranty or support.
+**WARNING!** This test application is provided as-is without warranty or support.
 This tool is not intended for use in a production environment, and may cause significant system load when the CPU load generator is active.
 Use at your own risk.

 &nbsp;